tamerrab2003/feature-toggles-practical-spring-boot/README.md

 # Feature Toggles with Java, Spring Boot, and Unleash

+# This repo is a fork from  [GitHub project](https://github.com/thepracticaldeveloper/feature-toggles-practical)

 This is an example project that through different practical use cases of feature toggling, and shows how to configure Unleash (a feature toggle service) with Java and Spring Boot.

 [Read the complete guide (for free) at The Practical Developer's website](https://thepracticaldeveloper.com/practical-guide-feature-toggles-spring-boot/).